What Nozzle Fits Ender 3? Explained

 • Print strength: A smaller nozzle size can reduce the print strength by creating weaker bonds between layers and increasing the stress concentration.
 However, a smaller nozzle size also reduces the amount of material wasted and the warping tendency.
 A larger nozzle size can increase the print strength by creating stronger bonds between layers and reducing the stress concentration.
 However, a larger nozzle size also increases the amount of material wasted and the warping tendency.

-Also Read: Is 3D Printing Taught in Schools?
-What to Expect
+Also Read: Is Wood Filament Worth It?
+What to Expect Exactly

 How to Change the Nozzle on Ender 3?